Milnor fibrations of arrangements with trivial algebraic monodromy: Yoshinaga's icosidodecahedral arrangement

 Since the monodromy of the Milnor fibration acts trivially on $H_1(F;\k)$ for every field $\k$ of characteristic different from $2$, the results of \cite{Su-lcs-mono} show that $\gr(\pi_1(F))\otimes \k\cong \gr(\pi_1(U))\otimes \k$ for such fields $\k$.
 Direct computation shows that the first few lower central series quotients of the group $K=\pi_1(F)$ and of its maximal metabelian quotient are given by \arraystretch{1.4}

-\arraystretch{1} where $T$ is a finite abelian $2$-group and $\overline{T}$ is a quotient of $T$.
+where $T$ is a finite abelian $2$-group and $\overline{T}$ is a quotient of $T$.

 \begin{ack} Preliminary versions of this work were presented at meetings at Oberwolfach (January 2021), Locarno (July 2022), Edinburgh (March 2023), Lille (June 2023), and Tokyo (December 2023).
 Much of the work was done in 2023 while the author was visiting the Mathematical Research Institute at the University of Sydney, Australia (January--February), the Institute of Mathematics of the Romanian Academy in Bucharest, Romania (May--July), the University of Lille, France (June), and Rykkio and Osaka Universities in Japan (December).
-I wish to thank the organizers of those meetings for giving me the opportunity to lecture on these topics, and the aforementioned institutes and universities for their support and hospitality during my stays there. \end{ack}
+I wish to thank the organizers of those meetings for giving me the opportunity to lecture on these topics, and the aforementioned institutes and universities for their support and hospitality during my stays there.
+I also thank the referee for useful comments that helped improve the paper. \end{ack}

 [1] {\texttt{\href{http://arxiv.org/abs/#1}{arXiv:#1}}}

 [1] {\texttt{\href{http://arxiv.org/abs/#1}{arXiv:}} \texttt{\href{http://arxiv.org/abs/#1}{#1}}}